LenDale White: Professional career

-2006 NFL draft
+Pre-draft

 Promptly after declaring for the NFL draft, White's stock tumbled.
 White did not really go through a full workout before scouts at the NFL Scouting Combine.
 Reportedly, there were audible groans when he bared his chest at a weigh-in.
 One scout was said to have laughed upon seeing White's bare chest.
 ESPN's Fantasy Focus podcast referred to him as "Big Fat LenDale White."
 This also spawned another nickname: "LenWhale" White.
 As one NFL general manager said after seeing White at the combine: "The guy needed a bra, it was ridiculous.
 You come to the combine looking like that and you want to be a first-round pick?
 Come on.
 The guy had obviously been doing nothing."

 During USC's pro day, he cited hamstring worries as a reason for not running or performing any workouts aside from the bench press, where he managed only 15 repetitions at 225 pounds.
 An out of shape White did sustain a torn hamstring, but surgery was not required to mend it.
 His injury did, however, keep him off of the football field until May 2006.
-In April, White was drafted in the second round (45th overall) of the 2006 NFL Draft by the Tennessee Titans.